ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2015-04-22-fear-based-thinking.md

 ---
 I grew up with fear-based thinking.

-It's taken me several decades to realize that setting hopeful intentions works better for me.
+It's taken me several decades to realize that hopeful intentions work better for me.
 I enjoy my days and achieve more when I **choose** to be optimistic about risks, change and the unknowns ahead.

 **I can steer my fate by changing my attitude.**